marcelhekking/cookiecutter-wagtail-tailwind/{{cookiecutter.project_slug}}/README.md

 make up
 ```

-and shut id down with:
+and shut it down with:

 ```bash
 make down